NEW! Check out our new behind-the-scenes promo video--check out our process, and get to know the faces behind 'ThatFamilyShop'!

 As you cross the creek and ride the gravel road past our driveway, not much will catch your eye at first glance.
-Perhaps a few chickens will wander closer to your tires than they should, but most of them will be far too busy sneaking into our gardens to make an appearance.
-If the woods weren't so dense, you might glimpse a young man or two harvesting logs, or a small gang of horseback riders.
-If you turned off your engine and listened, you might hear the radio leaking faintly from the workshop, or the cows mooing after their dinner, or even the distant rhythmic thunder of a family band practice.
-But as you coast by, you'll most likely sigh and marvel to yourself at the simple peace and tranquility of it all.
-That assessment would be at least partially accurate.
+Perhaps a few chickens will wander closer to your tires than they should, but most of them will be too busy sneaking into our gardens to make an appearance.
+If not for the dense woods, you might glimpse someone harvesting a couple trees, repairing fences or taking a horse ride.
+If you stopped your engine to listen, you might hear the radio leaking faintly from the workshop, or the cows mooing after their dinner, or even the distant rhythmic thunder of a family band practice.
+Be that as it may, as you coast by, you'll most likely sigh and marvel to yourself at the simple peace and tranquility of it all.
+That assessment would be at least partially accurate...

-Eleven members make the Lund family, including Mom and Dad.
+Eleven members make the Lund family (shown are the main shop contributors), including Mom and Dad.
 It was the mid-2000's, and as the eldest of us siblings were reaching our mid-teens, we did something pretty cool.
-We purchased a piece of land near Lake Superior, built a sustainable home together and went from hobby-farming to full-time homesteading.
+We purchased a piece of land near Lake Superior, built a sustainable home together, and went from hobby-farming to full-time homesteading.
 During that time we developed our artistic abilities with wood and other mediums.
 What began as a side-business selling items to neighbors and friends became a full-time-job when we discovered Etsy, and ThatFamilyShop was born!

 Goals and Commitments